maxmario/my-store/README.md

 Curso fundamentos de Angular

+## Create app

+ng new my-store

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+also can run in different port `ng serve -o --port=3500`

 ## Code scaffolding